Securing Alimony With Life Insurance in New Jersey

 This will depend on the specific desires of the parties.
 The Payee can own the policy to assure premiums are made and the policy remains in effect as ordered, but this can act to prevent the payor from reducing the policy amount as alimony is paid, or can prevent two beneficiaries to a plan in a higher amount than ordered for alimony security.

-If you need to discuss securing alimony, reducing security needed for alimony or reducing alimony in NJ, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you need to discuss securing alimony, reducing security needed for alimony or reducing alimony in NJ, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.